How 'The Room' Went From Disastrous Flop to Cult Phenomenon

 "We were the outcasts, the weirdos who liked bad movies and kitsch stuff," he says.
 "We just wanted to bring as many of our friends as we could — we didn't want it to disappear and nobody would get our in jokes."

-For the final screening before the run ended, the group gave it a "proper Viking funeral," bringing about 100 people, many dressed up as characters from the film.
+For the final screening before The Room's two-week run ended, the group gave it a "proper Viking funeral," bringing about 100 people, many dressed up as characters from the film.

 After The Room left the Laemmle in the summer of 2003, Rousselet and his friends took their new love to the internet, writing gushing reviews on IMDb (and creating fake accounts so they could hit it multiple times).

-Under pressure from his growing cohort of fans, Wiseau eventually invited them to two free screenings in an office in Beverly Hills, before hosting a couple of free screenings at the Fairfax Laemmle in 2004.
-As the film's popularity grew, the most dedicated attended repeatedly, sometimes in costume and often with plastic spoons on hand to throw at the screen whenever a framed photo of a spoon appeared (a frequent occurance).
-Spoon chucking is now a mainstay at The Room's global screenings, although Rousselet says there's a tussle between two friends over who initiated it.
+Under pressure from his growing cohort of fans, Wiseau eventually invited them to two free screenings in an office in Beverly Hills, before hosting a couple of packed out free screenings at the Fairfax Laemmle in 2004.

 Wiseau, by now convinced he had a genuine phenomenon on his hands, began presenting monthly midnight screenings.
 But this time there was a catch: You had to pay.